 The town of Vista Verde is fictional.
 I made it up and set it near the real town of Boulder, Colorado.
 However, there is a real ranch called Vista Verde that's near Steamboat Springs, Colorado (quite a drive from Boulder.)
 I didn't know about the ranch when I created the fictional town, so the town is not meant to be in any way connected to the ranch.
 Cool coincidence, though!

 Yes, they are both suburbs of Boston.
 Most of the places in Sticky Fingers (the Natick Mall, the roads, the restaurants, the town of Holliston) are also real.
 However, the high school that Jenna, Scott, Courtney, and Mat attend in Framingham is fictional.

 I never say never...but no, I don't plan to write a sequel to Goddess Games.

 The books are out of print in the United States (though they continue to pop up in foreign editions around the world.)
 Therefore, if you're looking for an English language edition, the best thing to do is to scour used bookstores or check eBay, Amazon.com, and Abebooks.com for used copies in good condition.
-If these books are re-released, I will send out a notice via my e-newsletter so you'll be alerted that new copies are available.
+If these books are re-released, information will be available at nicoleburnham.com.

 The stories I write are fiction.
 However, I pick up ideas from everyday life—a newspaper article, something I see on the news, or just overhearing conversations—and then asking myself, "What if...?" and letting my imagination wander.
 I also get ideas from out of the blue (in other words, I daydream a lot.)
 For me, the easy part of writing books is coming up with ideas.
 They're everywhere.